ttkorhonen/e3pages/docs/kb/training/workbook/11_suppl_tools.md

 If you try to exit the IOC by typing `exit` or with `^C`, then the default behaviour of `procServ` is to restart the IOC.
 In order to kill the IOC, one should instead first press `^X` and then `^Q`.

-The above process starts an blank e3 IOC and opens up TCP port 2000 for communication.
+The above process starts a blank e3 IOC and opens up TCP port 2000 for communication.
 In general you will want to do a bit more:
 * Use a named Unix Domain Socket (UDS) so that you do not have to separately configure a port for each IOC running on a machine
 * Run an actual meaningful startup script
 * Keep a log of the output